 To reiterate I’m not proud of all this and was inspired to write it so my readers know I wasn’t always a (relatively wise) philosopher (although I always wanted to be.)
 But then it takes time to grow up—assuming I have.
 Yet I learned some things in those years about avarice, violence, and the like.
-I evened leaned on those experiences a bit in my post “Yes, America Is Descending Into Totalitarianism.”
-(The relevant material is toward the end of the entry.)
+I even leaned on those experiences a bit in my post “Yes, America Is Descending Into Totalitarianism.”
 I suppose I should be grateful for those experiences, but if I had it to do over again I would never play poker.